pa-digital/dft-dtro-api-docs/README.md

 ## Local Development

 Developing locally can be achieved with Docker.
 The `docker-compose.yml` file allows you to run the documentation.
-The Dockerfile will create containers with `sphinx-autobuild` installed, along with the `dft-theme` and other required packages. `api_documentation` will run on port 8001, `data_model_user_guide` on port 8002 and `user_portal_documentation` on port 8003.
+The Dockerfile will create containers with `sphinx-autobuild` installed, along with the `dft-theme` and other required packages. `api_documentation` will expose port 8001, `data_model_user_guide` will expose port 8002 and `user_portal_documentation` will expose port 8003.

+The containers are set to do nothing when run; this is by design, and allows ytou to exec into them and run whatever you need, e.g. `sphinx-autobuild` for live editing of the documentation, `make html` to build the documentation, etc.

 If any changes are made to the underlying `dft-theme`, you will need to rebuild the Docker containers for these changes to take effect.